Tinara

 There are, in fact, many excellent open source media production projects which are already in a fairly mature state.
 In cases where they are suitable for what I need/want to do, I gratefully use them, and I contribute bug reports and patches.
 I am, for example, a credited contributor to the wonderful Hydrogen drum machine, and I created a difference keying plug-in which become part of the official versions of the Cinelerra video editor/compositor.

-Additionally, Tinara has adopted certain core design principals which are either absent from or inherently incompatible with the these existing projects.
+Great as many of these projects are, however, none of them fully address the media production process in the manner that I desire.
+Additionally, Tinara has adopted certain core design principals which are either absent from or fundamentally incompatible with the these existing projects.

 What platforms will Tinara run on?